RamenVentures/Operating-Manual/README.md

 **How big could this become?**

-What is the maximum possible valuation (as a proxy for societal impact)?
+What is the maximum possible valuation this startup could achieve (as a proxy for value created for society)?

 **What could this become?**